Pelagicore/softwarecontainer/doc/chapters/integration-guidelines/index.rst

 and :ref:`Gateways <gateways>`.

 Service manifests should be installed in either |service-manifest-dir-code| or
-|default-service-manifest-dir-code| depending on if it should be applied by default
+|default-service-manifest-dir-code| depending on if the capabilities defined in the manifests
-or not.
-Each manifest are expected to be of type JSON, including the "json" file extension.
+should be applied by default or not.
+Each manifest is expected to be of type JSON, including the "json" file extension.

-Service Manifests are read and parsed at startup of the Agent.
-If two Service Manifests contain capabilities with the same name the gateway configurations will be combined (without merging or removing duplicates), so when the capability's gateway configurations are set all configurations from the manifests are included.
-For more information on how Gateway Configurations are handled, please refer to :ref:`Gateways <gateways>`.
+Service manifests are read at startup of SoftwareContainer.
+If two service manifests contain capabilities with the same name the gateway configurations will be combined (without merging or removing duplicates), so when the capability's gateway configurations are set all configurations from the manifests are included.
+For more information on how gateway configurations are handled, please refer to :ref:`Gateways <gateways>`.

+A service manifest's content is used when one or more capability is set by a call to ``SetCapabilities``.
+The respective gateway configurations that are part of any service manifest that relates to the specified capabilities are then applied to the gateways.
+If any capability is missing, or if any of the gateway configurations are erroneous, it is treated as a fatal error by SoftwareContainer as it will mean the systems capabilities are not correctly defined and the environment of any applications would be in a bad state.

 Example
 -------